smcgdub/MS4_In_Safe_Hands/README.md

 **PROBLEM**

-* During mobile testing i discovered that on smaller screensizes the navbar icons were being pushed down onto a seperate line.
+* During mobile testing i discovered that on smaller screen sizes the navbar icons were being pushed down onto a separate line.
 This was happening on mobile devices with a smaller screen (Screenshot below:)

 ![Image of mobile issue 1](media/readme_images/mobile_issue_1.png)